 WE NEED YOUR HELP

-We want to find out the best ways to measure the impact on adolescents of getting a first experience in journalistic coaching.
+We want to find the best ways to measure the impact on adolescents of getting a first experience in journalistic coaching.

-We've made progress thanks to work in the USA, Sweden, Malaysia and North Macedonia and we'd also love to learn what you know, especially about the specifics of any assessment tools you use.
+We've made progress thanks to work in the USA, Sweden, Malaysia and North Macedonia, and we'd also love to learn what you know, especially about the specifics of any assessment tools you use.

 Please give a shout in the contact form below if you can recommend a resource, a measurement tool or a contact.